Phuket vs Koh Samui: Island Showdown

 Beyond the Holiday:

-For those looking to transition from tourist to resident, the 2026 Destination Thailand Visa (DTV) has revolutionized long-term stays, allowing five years of residency for remote workers and “Soft Power” participants.
+For those looking to transition from tourist to resident, the Destination Thailand Visa (DTV) has revolutionised long-term stays, allowing five years of residency for remote workers and “Soft Power” participants.
+Both islands offer robust expat ecosystems, though Phuket provides superior international schooling, private hospitals, and specialist healthcare infrastructure for permanent relocation.

 A Note for the Nervous Traveler

-The biggest risks are not from crime, but from motorbike accidents and strong riptides during the monsoon.
+Safety in Thailand is largely a matter of common sense and situational awareness.
+The biggest risks are not from crime but from motorbike accidents and strong riptides during the monsoon season.

 FAQ: Phuket vs Koh Samui